Staff Profile

 I have taught philosophy at the University of Sussex (2007–9, 2011), the University of Warwick (2010), the University of the West of England (2011–2015), and the University of Newcastle upon Tyne (2016–), where I am Senior Lecturer in Philosophy.
 In the Autumn of 2022, I was a Visiting By-Fellow at Churchill College, Cambridge.

 At Newcastle I have been Senior Tutor in Philosophy, Combined Honours Advisor for Philosophy, and Head of Philosophy.
-I am currently Chair of the Board of Examiners and Study Abroad Co-ordinator.
+I am currently Chair of the Board of Examiners and Study Abroad/Global Opportunities/Mobility Co-ordinator.
+I co-founded the Faculty Research Group in Critical Theory and Practice.

 I am the founding editor and general editor of the Journal of Italian Philosophy.

-In addition to this, and in some ways in parallel, I have been attempting to explore as much of Italian Philosophy and Theory as I can, and this is ongoing (cf. The Bloomsbury Italian Philosophy Reader (2022) and the Journal of Italian Philosophy).
+In some ways in parallel with my study of Agamben’s work, and as a way of clarifying the context in which that has developed and been criticised, I have been attempting to explore the region of Italian Philosophy more generally (cf. The Bloomsbury Italian Philosophy Reader and the Journal of Italian Philosophy).

-I am interested in the place of breath, breathing and the stifling of breath or breathlessness in the history of philosophy, and have written a number of essays which have helped, in a small way, to contribute to the foundation and consolidation of the discipline of 'critical respiratory studies'.
+I am also interested in the place of breath, breathing and the stifling of breath or breathlessness in the history of philosophy, and have written a number of essays which have helped, in a small way, to contribute to the foundation and consolidation of the discipline of ‘critical respiratory studies’.
+This material may be said to bear some relation to my work on the stifling of breath that takes place in the constraints (or ‘gags’) placed upon free speech.

 Current Doctoral Students